synonymouse/p5drow/README.md

-# A boilerplate that includes Gulp, SASS, Bourbon, Neat and BrowserSync for new projects
+# A boilerplate that includes Gulp, SASS, Bourbon and BrowserSync for new projects

 ### Included